Sam95sam/Road-Map-For-Tourist-Places/README.md

 This project is helps users to find tourist spots in various locations.
-It is leads you from one tourist spot to another spots in the particular place.
-The places will be hill station or city.
+It is leads you from one tourist spot to another spots in the particular place.In this project, The places will be a hill station or a city.
 This project is developed by using PHP, HTML, CSS and PhpMyAdmin.